tophat/jenkins-timeline-plugin/.github/README.md

 - [A local instance of Jenkins](https://jenkins.io/doc/book/installing/);
 - [npm](https://www.npmjs.com/get-npm)

+### Compatibility note
-__Compatibility note__: The linked version of Java (JDK 8) is the preferred version for this project, as Maven seems to have trouble building with other versions.
+The linked version of Java (JDK 8) is the preferred version for this project, as Maven seems to have trouble building with other versions.

+### Jenkins setup
+When installing Jenkins, make sure to allow the installer to add the recommended plugins to Jenkins.
+This project depends on the [`pipeline`](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin) plugin, installed by default as part of the recommended package.

 ## Building

 The makefile is set up with a few useful commands to abstract away `mvn` calls.
 Call `make build_all` to build the `hpi` file that you can import in your Jenkins instance to install the plugin.

+You can find a sample [Jenkinsfile](../devResources/SampleJenkinsfile) under `/devResources` if you need a sample pipeline to visualize or start from.

 ### Working on the web app